 Sauce

-- 4 Tbsp of fresh lemon juice
+- 3 tablespoons of fresh lemon juice

 - 2/3 cup of chicken stock

-- 1 tsp crushed garlic
+- 1 teaspoon of crushed garlic

-- 1 tsp onion powder
+- 1 teaspoon of onion powder

-- 1 tsp toasted sesame oil
+- 1 teaspoon of toasted sesame oil

-- 1 tsp liquid ginger (or 1/4 tsp dry ginger)
+- 1 teaspoon of liquid ginger (or 1/4 tsp dry ginger)

 Instructions

 - Start by preparing the chicken.
-Cut the chicken in to bite size chunks.
+Cut the chicken into bite-size chunks.
 Lightly salt and pepper.

-- In a gallon size bag add your low carb flour choice and salt and pepper.
+- In a gallon-size bag add your low-carb flour choice and salt and pepper.

 - Begin by tossing the chicken pieces in the beaten egg whites then dropping them into the flour mixture and shaking the bag to ensure each piece is getting coated on all sides.

-- Once all pieces are covered remove them from the bag and set aside on a plate.
+- Once all pieces are covered remove them from the bag and set them aside on a plate.
 Continue to do batches until you have coated all your pieces.

 - Carefully place some of the chicken pieces into the pan and cook until the chicken is nice and golden brown.
 Chicken must be cooked to a safe temperature of 165 degrees.